 - There is a major kitchen renovation going on and you find out your wiring needs to be totally replaced

 - The water heater is ripped out and a plumber informs you the permit did not go through

 - The tile floor is being replaced and the subfloor is completely rotten.
-Or it could be something like renovating the Garden and picking deck colors.

 Some of these examples might be to the extreme, but in reality, they can happen.
 Knowing your backup plan is something that can make your life while renovating much less stressful.

 Even if you are doing most of the renovation yourself, there might be things you need a professional to do if a problem arises.
 Although I have done some plumbing and electrical work while renovating, I by no means, am a professional.
 If a water line busted under my house I would call a plumber and those are numbers you need to have handy “just in case”.